tarepan/pyOpenJFront/README.md

 ### About `run_marine` option

-After v0.3.0, the `run_marine` option has been available for estimating the Japanese accent with the DNN-based method (see [marine](https://github.com/6gsn/marine)).
+The `run_marine` option enable Japanese accent estimation with the DNN-based method (see [marine](https://github.com/6gsn/marine)).

 If you want to use the feature, please install pyopenjtalk as below;

 ```shell
 pip install pyopenjtalk[marine]